mzeleniy/MIT-futuremakers/README.md

 day 21 - today i learned about autoencoders which is a neural network that learns data in an unsupervisd mannner. i learned that autoencoders have the ability to reconstruct data if they have learned the features that came from the input data. even with blurry images this method learns to differentiate them.

-day 22 - affective computing - today we learned about the kind of AI that is trained to recognize human emotions
+day 22 - affective computing - today we learned about the kind of AI that is trained to recognize human emotions. this type of training requires huge amounts of data because every face expresses a particular emotion differently. these models are not yet extremely accurate

+day 23 - today we learned about natural language processing which combines language and technology together. however with the somewhat mystery code surrounding this it is hard to tell if bias exists

+day 24 - computer vision: i found it really interesting to learn the differences between how I view an image vs the computer that is displaying it.